patrickwelfringer/scratch-curriculum/en-GB/Term 1/06 Desert Race/DesertRace.md

 __Click on the green flag.__

-Can you race against a friend, one of you moving the parrot by pressing ‘A’ and the other moving the Lion by pressing ‘L’?
+Can you race against a friend, one of you moving the parrot by pressing ‘A’ and the other moving the lion by pressing ‘L’?

 Save your project